How Much RAM Do You Actually Need in 2023?

 RAM (Random Access Memory) stores info that the computer’s CPU is using.
 The CPU can rapidly obtain info, improving computer efficiency.
 RAM-related phrases include:

-• Speed: This indicates how fast data transfers from RAM, measured in megahertz (MHz) or gigahertz (GHz).
+• Speed: RAM data flow rate in megahertz (MHz) or gigahertz.
+(GHz).

-• Dual-channel: A feature where two memory units work together in order to boost RAM’s speed.
+• Dual-channel: A technology in which two memory units work together to boost RAM’s speed.

 • DDR (Double Data Rate) RAM: This type of RAM transfers data on both the rising and falling edges of a clock cycle, effectively tripling its data transfer speed.

-• SO-DIMM: Used in laptops or other small form factor PCs, SO-DIMM refers to desktop RAM while DIMM stands for Small Form Factor Mobile Computing devices.
+• SO-DIMM (Solid State Memory Module): Found in laptops or other small form factor PCs, SO-DIMM stands for desktop RAM while DIMM stands for Small Form Factor Mobile Computing devices.

 Readme also